ec262/discovery/README.md

   - `DELETE /chunks/:id?(valid=1)`
     Tell the discovery server that a chunk computation is valid or has failed.
-    If the computation is valid, then the foreman gets a JSON object containing the key associated with the chunk, e.g.:
+    If the computation is valid, then the foreman gets a JSON object containing the key associated with the chunk, e.g.

         { "key": "8238539950397531954578546" }